 Section 4.
 Should there be no alternate to fill a vacancy pursuant to that mentioned in section 1 (above), it will be left up to the department to choose a replacement member at their convenience.
-Should there be an alternate available to fill a vacancy, the Chairperson will notify the department head there is an alternative vacancy that needs to be filled, which said department may fill at their leisure.
+Should there be an alternate available to fill a vacancy, the Chairperson will notify the College Dean.
+If there is an alternative vacancy that needs to be filled, which said department may fill at their leisure.

 Article IV: Meetings

 Section 1.
 Regular meetings are open to any member of the faculty or administrative officer of the University, or any student, as are all committee and subcommittee meetings.